 A grievance is a complaint in writing filed with the Program or the Dean of the School of Health Sciences concerning a decision or action made by University faculty or staff that directly and adversely affects the student as an individual in his or her academic capacity.
 A grievance is not a means to challenge dissatisfaction with a University policy on the grounds that the policy is unfair or inadvisable, nor should a grievance challenge individual school, department, or academic program policies, as long as those policies are not in contravention of general University policy.
 Additionally, a grievance is not a means to challenge any disciplinary action taken by the Program or School.
+Issues relating to academic dishonesty and other violations of the University's Honor Code or Student Code of Conduct are separate from the Student Academic Grievance Process.
+A grade grievance will not be considered until the resolution of student misconduct allegations has occurred.
 (Refer to Appeal Process)